adharafardhin/LIFE4137/README.md

 - Higher Order Repeat (HOR) Detection: TRASH can identify higher-order repeats by analyzing pairs of repeat blocks with high similarity, which is crucial for studying complex genomic structures such as satellite DNA.
 - Multithreading Support: The tool supports multithreading, enabling the efficient processing of large genomic datasets by utilizing multiple cores.
 Customizable Parameters: TRASH offers a wide range of customizable parameters, allowing users to fine-tune the analysis to meet specific research needs.

+## Liftoff: Accurate Gene Annotation Lift-over Tool
+Liftoff is a bioinformatics tool designed to accurately map gene annotations from one genome assembly to another, particularly between assemblies of the same or closely related species.
+Unlike traditional lift-over tools that require pre-generated chain files, Liftoff operates as a standalone tool, simplifying the process and increasing flexibility.

+#### Key Features:
+- Annotation Mapping: Liftoff efficiently maps gene annotations from a reference genome to a target genome using the Minimap2 alignment tool.
+It focuses on aligning gene sequences, allowing for successful gene mapping even when structural differences exist between genomes.
+- Transcript and Gene Structure Preservation: Liftoff preserves the structure of transcripts and genes during the mapping process, ensuring that exons are aligned in a way that maximizes sequence identity.
+- Handling of Multiple Gene Copies: The tool can identify additional gene copies present in the target genome that are not annotated in the reference genome, enhancing the completeness of gene annotations.
+- Polishing Annotations: Liftoff includes an option to polish exon and CDS annotations, improving the accuracy of coding sequence preservation, particularly in cases where the initial lift-over may introduce errors such as frame shifts or missing start/stop codons.